AdamBreeze1/multinational-retail-data-centralisation103/README.md

 The credentials for this demonstration are hidden to protect the sources, however, the below is how the project works.

 1. Run all in "main.ipynb"
+1. Open and run the required .sql query from "Folder SQL Files" in PGAdmin.

 ## File Structure
 - .gitignore